04 Jun EQUIPMENT FOR SHOOTING VIDEO OR STOP MOTION FROM OVERHEAD

 I have a tripod with a horizontal column, which pulls out at a right angle to attach my camera/phone to it, so it shoots looking down.
 The model I use is the Manfrotto 190, which also has legs that extend further out than a traditional tripod, so you don’t catch the legs in the edge of the frame.
 It’s great for some set ups, but if I want a wider shot, then it’s best to shoot on the floor.

-If this Manfrotto model isn’t for you, search for other makes of tripod that have a horizontal column.
+If this Manfrotto model isn’t for you, search for other makes of tripod that have a horizontal column and legs that extend wider than a normal tripod.
 The Manfrotto 290 looks great and I’m sure there are many more!

 For table shots, I use a C-Stand, which is really classed as a lighting stand.
 It’s a heavy bit of kit because it has to be able to support a DSLR, so it’s not for everyone, as it can’t be stored easily.
 I have it set up in my studio, so I don’t mind the space it takes up.
 You will need to buy an extra attachment to attach a camera or phone clamp – I use this Manfrotto camera mount (please check it’s suitable for the weight of your camera).